 “Same kind of thing,” the native said smugly.
 “It’d be stupid for him to go with anything that needs brute force.
 Can put his full weight behind a strike with those, way more than with a sword, but usually doesn’t have to.
 Axe’d be too heavy for him to swing long.
 Taber had no way to know his firstborn’d grow up a bit undersized.
 Tyrel makes it work for him ‘stead of against him.
 Can think of worse in a commander, yeah?”

 “He’s not confirmed heir yet,” persisted the visitor, watching Aella retreating before her opponents.
 He knew her well enough to read her body language, and she was worried.

 “He’s got three sevens of years,” the native said.
 “He’s seen his seven battles, and did himself proud in them.
+He’s even got a shieldmate who’ll never let him down, Madoc’s been Tyrel’s own shadow since before they first held a blade.
 Just the Rite to…” He paused mid-sentence, watching.

 Tyrel and Madoc separated, bracketing Aella between them; no matter which direction she took a step, they were there.
 She blocked a blow from Tyrel with her axe, slammed the spiked shield towards Madoc, who stepped to the side away from it.
 Tyrel moved at the same time, almost behind Aella, and she spun to keep him in sight.

 Then she froze, with Madoc’s gloved hand barely an inch from her throat, the sharp bronze claws at his fingertips a hairsbreadth from her skin.